 Can you burn essential oils in a candle?

-Yes, it is certainly possible to burn the essential oils off in the candle-making process if done incorrectly.
-For example, if you add the essential oils to the wax mixture at too high of a temperature, the scent will go away entirely.
+If done incorrectly, it is possible to burn the essential oils off in the candle-making process.
+For example, if you add the essential oils to the wax mixture at too high a temperature, the scent will disappear entirely.
 (Definitely, something everyone wants to avoid).
 As delicate an art as essential oil candles are, following the instructions makes this risk easily avoidable.

 Related To: Diffusing Essential Oils